up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-bfw-solutions-was-110.md

 3. From the __8311 Configuration__ page, on the __ISP Fixes__ tab, disable __Fix VLANs__ from the drop-down.

-    !!! note "Tag your __WAN__ interface and/or anything in-between the WAS-110 with VLAN 100"
+    !!! info "Tag the router's DHCP WAN interface and/or anything in-between the WAS-110 with VLAN 100"

+Clone the BGW320-500/505 🟣 MAC address on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire.

 4. __Save__ changes and reboot from the __System__ menu.